Preserving Spectral Structure and Statistics in Diffusion Models: Preliminaries

 where $e^{-i\mathbf{k}_j^T \mathbf{s}}=\cos(\mathbf{k}_j^T \mathbf{s})-i\sin(\mathbf{k}_j^T \mathbf{s})$, $i$ is the imaginary unit and $\mathbf{k}_j$ represents the frequency of the trigonometric functions.
-Fourier coefficients contain structural information of low-frequency components (global, large-scale structure) and high-frequency components (local, small-scale details).
+Spectral components contain structural information of low-frequency components (global, large-scale structure) and high-frequency components (local, small-scale details).
 This spectral representation provides a fully interpretable and mathematically tractable space in which statistical information can be calculated and preserved during the diffusion process.